fuog/team-dotfiles/README.md

 # Fuog's Dotfiles

-The idea behind this Repo is to share a zshrc between firends and multiple devices.
-You will need to have some shared-intrest in "how" a basic "shared-zshrc" should look like while also leaving space for personal stuff that others dont whant or you would not need on other devices.
+The idea behind this Repo is to share a zshrc between friends and multiple devices.
+You will need to have some shared-interest in "how" a basic "shared-zshrc" should look like while also leaving space for personal stuff that others don't want or you would not need on other devices.

-It's more or less a "let's colaborate on semi-personal stuff"
+It's more or less a "let's collaborate on semi-personal stuff"

 This repo will also respect code that is added by other tools to the main `.zshrc` while updating its own part.